Quote-request guide

 03 Boundary check

-The chatbot can share published ranges, starting prices, minimums, or next-step rules only when that content is in the approved source material.
+The chatbot can share published ranges, live prices, starting prices, minimums, packages, or calculator outputs when the source or action is approved and repeatable.

 04 Handoff

-Send the quote brief to a person or tested workflow
+Send exceptions to a person or tested workflow

 What to collect